The Fair Use Exception

 Amount of the Work Used

 Amount is measured both quantitatively and qualitatively.
 No exact measures of allowable quantity exist in the law.
 Quantity must be evaluated relative to the length of the entire work and in light of the amount needed to serve a proper objective.
 The amount taken from the work should be narrowly tailored to serve these purposes.
 Any copying of an entire work usually weighs heavily against fair use.
 Images generate serious controversies because a user nearly always wants the full image, or the full “amount.”
 A “thumbnail,” or low-resolution version of the image, might be an acceptable “amount.”
 Motion pictures are also problematic because even short clips may borrow the most extraordinary or creative elements of the work.
 One may also reproduce only a small portion of any work, but still take “the heart of the work.”
-This concept is a qualitative measure that may weigh against fair use.
+This concept is a qualitative measure that weighs against fair use.

 Effect on the Value of or Market for the Work